ashwathkart/inverter-battery-analysis/README.md

 # Inverter-Battery-Analysis
-Analysis and Prediction of Inverter Battery Percentage and Quality using Raspberry Pi and Python Programming
+Analysis and Prediction of Inverter Battery SOC using Raspberry Pi and Python Programming.